-The six-wheeled G63 AMG 6x6 will be the second most expensive vehicle Mercedes produces.
+The six-wheeled G63 AMG 6x6 has closed its limited-edition run.
 (Photo : Mercedes-Benz)

 Does anybody need a six-wheeled Mercedes SUV?